One of my favourite extracts from Khaled Hosseini’s novel, The Kite Runner.

 Today I put on a real bra and one of my favourite outfits, all for a boy who only wanted me in bare skin.
 I am more than he treats me to be, for my soul is of unfathomable beauty.
 I am better than this.

-Today is #BellLetsTalk day and so I sit here in Starbucks reading through my Twitter.
+Today is #BellLetsTalk day and I sit here, reading through Twitter in Starbucks.
 For the first time ever, I find myself actually able to relate to some of this years’ posts.
-Consequently, I feel it is reasonable to take a moment and reflect on my growth as a person.
+I think that is both beautiful and saddening at the same time.

 I am seeing him again, the one who broke me only eight months ago.
 I swore I wouldn’t give him my heart anymore, but how can that be true when I never fully took it back.
 It is hard to understand how the world could let me love him as deeply as I do, without being loved in return.